19bufordcarl/CarlRPG/Myth & Shadow/Game Procedures/Core Procedures/Geometry.md

 ## Measurement

 *Default*
-Choose a scale (typically 1 inch real space = 5 feet in game).
+Choose a scale (usually 1 inch real space = 5 feet in game).
 Get some miniatures and battle maps (or use a VTT with a ruler) and measure the specified distances.

 ## Gridded

 *Optional*
-Like measurement, except you play on a grid of 1 inch squares (5 foot squares in game).
+Like measurement, except you play on a square grid (usually 1 inch to 5 foot squares in game).

 ## Abstract

 *Optional*
-Break the map down into abstract concepts.
-Typically ~30 foot zones are used.
-See [article](https://slyflourish.com/the_abstract_battlemap.html)
+Use an abstract representation, like [Zone Based Maps](Zone%20Based%20Maps.md).

 # Sizes